ryu1kn/vscode-text-marker/README.md

     Once all the colours given in `textmarker.highlightColors` is used, texts are highlighted with this colour.

+* `textmarker.defaultHighlightOpacity` (default: `0.7`)

+    Opacity to be used when one is not given in the highlight color.
+The value must be in the range 0.0 to 1.0, inclusive.

 * `textmarker.enableIgnoreCase` (default: `false`)

     Enable ignore case mode on startup